codeforamerica/ohana-api/INSTALL.md

 Inside the `config` folder, you will also find a file called `settings.example.yml`.
 Copy its contents to a new file called `settings.yml`, overwriting the one that already exists.
+If you are planning on contributing code to this project, please make sure to not include your `settings.yml` in your pull requests.

 Please read through the instructions in both files carefully.